bmazerolle/BillSplit/Documentation/Milestone3.md

 5) As a user I want to be notified about and notify others of bills that are owed in my group(s)
 6) As a user I want to view my billing metrics, including amount owed, payment history and average spent per month
 7) As a user who is a member of a group, I want to view that group's billing metrics such as the spending of all members, who’s spending the most and the average spent per month by the group

-## Progress Overview
-For Milestone 3, our group completed the functionality needed for user story 1.
-As shown in our [Design Document](./Milestone2.md), there is a large amount of coupling between our controllers and classes, thus completing this user story required us to complete 4/5 of our models: Authentication, Item, Bill and User.
-The models, controllers, and views completed also serve to complete large portions of user stories 2-7, and our group is satisfied with the amount of infrastructure we have developed thus far.

 ## Change log
 Listed below are critical design or implementation decisions made after the creation of the initial design document.